nikhilverma17/Mongoose_node_js_example/README.md

-## GitHub Description
+## Program Description

 This program demonstrates the use of Mongoose, a MongoDB object modeling tool, to connect to a MongoDB database and perform basic operations such as saving single and multiple entries.

-The program includes code snippets that:

-- Connect to a MongoDB database
-- Define a schema for fruits
-- Create a model for the Fruit collection
-- Save a single fruit document to the database
-- Insert multiple fruit documents to the database
+The program starts by importing the required dependencies and connecting to a MongoDB database running on `localhost` at port `27017`.
+The database name is specified as "newdb".

+A schema called `fruitSchema` is created using Mongoose's Schema class, defining the structure of a fruit document in the database.
+The schema has two fields: `name` of type String and `Price` of type Number.

+A model called `Fruit` is created using the `Fruit` schema.
+The `Fruit` model represents the collection of fruits in the database.

+Next, a single fruit document with the name "Mango" and price 30 is created using the `Fruit` model.
+The `save()` method is called on the fruit object to save it to the database.
+If the saving operation is successful, a success message is logged to the console, and the database connection is closed.
+If an error occurs during the saving process, an error message is logged.

+Following that, three additional fruit documents (kiwi, apple, and orange) are created using the `Fruit` model.
+These documents are then inserted into the database using the `insertMany()` method, which accepts an array of documents to be inserted.

 ## How to Run the Program